 We love slime here.
 We use our favorite slime recipes almost once a week to make fun themed slimes for every holiday.
 Our latest slime is chick Easter slime.
 This bright yellow slime is stored in a jar that looks just like a chick!
 This slime would make the perfect addition to any science Easter basket!
-My kids had such a good time making and playing with this slime.
+My kids had such a good time making and playing with this slime as one of our Easter STEM activities.

 We made this particular recipe with a store-brand of glue, which we don’t recommend.
 If you make the slime with Elmer’s school glue, it will turn out perfectly just about every time.
 Other brands of glue don’t seem do give that good slime texture as much.